Digital subscriber line: History

 Until the late 1990s, the cost of digital signal processors for DSL was prohibitive.
 All types of DSL employ highly complex digital signal processing algorithms to overcome the inherent limitations of the existing twisted pair wires.
 Due to the advancements of very-large-scale integration (VLSI) technology, the cost of the equipment associated with a DSL deployment lowered significantly.
 The two main pieces of equipment are a digital subscriber line access multiplexer (DSLAM) at one end and a DSL modem at the other end.

-A DSL connection can be deployed over existing cable.
+It is possible to set up a DSL connection over an existing cable.
 Such deployment, even including equipment, is much cheaper than installing a new, high-bandwidth fiber-optic cable over the same route and distance.
 This is true both for ADSL and SDSL variations.
-The commercial success of DSL and similar technologies largely reflects the advances made in electronics over the decades that have increased performance and reduced costs even while digging trenches in the ground for new cables (copper or fiber optic) remains expensive.
+DSL's continued use reflects advancements in electronics that have improved performance and reduced costs, despite the high expense of laying new physical infrastructure.